Procurement

 Compliance Monitoring

 Compliance monitoring is the ongoing process of regularly checking that vendors adhere to legal, regulatory, and contractual requirements to ensure they are abiding by the legal, regulatory and contractual requirements and obligations they have undertaken.
-This is not a single check at onboarding; laws change as time progresses, new legislation is introduced and ensure that the practices of the vendors remain in trend.
+This is not a single check at onboarding; laws change as time progresses, new legislation is introduced and ensures that the practices of the vendors remain in trend.

 In order to succeed in this, you will first have to set a compliance baseline: find all applicable regulations (ex: data protection regulations such as GDPR, industry specific regulations, local licensing), contractual requirements (reporting, audit rights, confidentiality), and internal policies.
 Regular audits, periodic self-assessments, and third party certifications can be used to check compliance.
 In addition, add in reporting conditions in your contracts: the vendors are supposed to inform you about the changes in the regulations, breaches of rules, and audits.
 Dashboards or tools that indicate an impending expiration of certifications or required renewals will keep you on the offensive as opposed to the reactive.